cesbit/vlow/README.md

 }
 ```

->Note: Stores are usually created only once, as soon as at least one component
->is mapped to the store.
-This means the store stays *alive* even if no
->components are listening anymore.
-This behavior can be changed by making the
->the store *non-persistent* by setting this property to the store:

 ## Map stores to Components
 Now that the actions and stores are created, it is time to map them to a
 component.